Neonatal alloimmune thrombocytopenia: Pathophysiology

 Platelets have many proteins on their surface.
 Each person has a different set of proteins, which are inherited from their parents.
 These different platelet proteins make different platelet groups, just like different proteins on red blood cells make different blood groups.
 These differences do not affect how the platelets work.
 However, if a baby inherits a protein that is found on the father's platelets but is absent from the mother's platelets, the mother may respond to this foreign protein by developing an antibody that fights against it.

 This antibody may pass from the mother's blood into the baby's blood and attach to the baby's platelets.
 This antibody destroys the baby's platelets and suppresses production of fetal platelets, they are also thought to weaken the blood vessel walls (vascular integrity) and affect production of new blood vessels (angiogenesis).
 This results in an increased risk of bleeding for the baby, and this can lead to the baby's death.
 The mother's antibodies can remain in the baby's bloodstream for weeks, and bleeding can occur in the baby before birth (fetal), during birth or after birth (neonatal).

-A number of different proteins can cause NAIT, about 80% of cases are caused by antibodies against platelet antigen -1a, 15% by anti--5b, and 5% by other antibodies (e.g. -1b, -15, -3 and -9b). -1a is present in 98% of the population of the United States, suggesting that approximately 2% of women who are -1a negative may be at risk for during pregnancy.
-Of course, the antigen expression of the father must also be taken into account - in most cases the father is -1a/1a or 1a/1b and the mother is -1b/1b with anti--1a antibodies.
-In women of Asian descent, -4 antigens are the most frequently implicated.
+A number of different proteins can cause NAIT, about 80% of cases are caused by antibodies against platelet antigen HPA-1a, 15% by anti-HPA-5b, and 5% by other antibodies (e.g. HPA-1b, HPA-15, HPA-3 and HPA-9b).
+HPA-1a is present in 98% of the population of the United States, suggesting that approximately 2% of women who are HPA-1a negative may be at risk for NAIT during pregnancy.
+Of course, the antigen expression of the father must also be taken into account - in most cases the father is HPA-1a/1a or 1a/1b and the mother is HPA-1b/1b with anti-HPA-1a antibodies.
+In women of Asian descent, HPA-4 antigens are the most frequently implicated.